ch3sh/ch3sh.github.io/_posts/2021-09-27-PalsForLife.md

 ![Leeroy Logged in](/img/palsforlife/logged_in_leeroy.png)

-We have successfully logged into the Gotea application as leeroy.
+We have successfully logged into the Gitea application as leeroy.

 #### Finding flag 1